sukykaur/AzureISO/Data Warehouse/Azure Security and Compliance Blueprint - FFIEC Data Warehouse Overview.md

 ### Optional services

 Azure offers a variety of services to assist with the storage and staging of formatted and unformatted data.
 The following services can be added to this reference architecture depending on customer requirements:
 -	[Azure Data Factory](https://docs.microsoft.com/azure/data-factory/introduction) is a managed cloud service that is built for complex hybrid extract-transform-load, and data integration projects.
-Azure Data Factory has capabilities to help trace and locate financial data, including visualization and monitoring tools to identify when data arrived and where it came from.
+Azure Data Factory has capabilities to help trace and locate specific data, including visualization and monitoring tools to identify when data arrived and where it came from.
 Using Azure Data Factory, customers can create and schedule data-driven workflows called pipelines that ingest data from disparate data stores.
 These pipelines allow customers to ingest data from both internal and external sources.
 Customers can then process and transform the data for output into data stores such as Azure SQL Data Warehouse.
 - Customers can stage unstructured data in [Azure Data Lake Store](https://docs.microsoft.com/azure/data-lake-store/data-lake-store-overview), which enables the capture of data of any size, type, and ingestion speed in a single place for operational and exploratory analytics.
 Azure Data Lake has capabilities that enable the extraction and conversion of data.
 Azure Data Lake Store is compatible with most open source components in the Hadoop ecosystem and integrates nicely with other Azure services such as Azure SQL Data Warehouse.

 ## Disclaimer